JDinhGit/TempSensor/index.md

 All completed assignments are also found on documentaion

+November 27 2018 - Today was my powerpoint presentation.
+Although I was nervous, as soon as I started I became much more relaxed and went through with it.
+As of right now I'm on track with my <a href="https://github.com/JDinhGit/TempSensor/blob/master/Documentation/JohnsonGnattChart.mpp">project schedule </a>.

+November 26 2018 - After 5 attempts I was finally able to make a proper enclosure, due to improper measuring and overall being a bit too aggressive on it, I would break it.
+Pictures will up soon.

 November 20 2018 - Today, I had a bit of stumbling due to issues with my original raspberry pi case.
 My case was a bit to small for both my pi, the PCB board and the sensor to fit in, so I had to go to the prototype lab to redesign a new one.
 Together my board was 0.115 inches to big for the regular case.
 I sent in my new raspberry pi diagram case and it should be ready by thursday.
 Therefore I'm a bit behind on my <a href="https://github.com/JDinhGit/TempSensor/blob/master/Documentation/JohnsonGnattChart.mpp">project schedule </a>but should be back on track by thursday.<br>
 <a href="https://github.com/JDinhGit/TempSensor/blob/master/Documentation/PiCaseDiagram.pdf">New Raspberry pi Case</a><br>